HunaisAshraf/DSA/section 3/BST/README.md

 <h1>Binary Tree</h1>
     A binary Tree is defined as a Tree data structure with at most 2 children.
 Since each element in a binary tree can have only 2 children, we typically name them the left and right child.

+<h1>Breadth-First Search</h1>
+    Breadth-First Search (BFS) is a traversal or search algorithm that explores a tree or graph level by level.
+In the context of trees, BFS starts at the root and explores the neighbor nodes at the present depth before moving on to nodes at the next depth level.
+It visits all the nodes at the current depth level before moving on to nodes at the next level.